bahrus/be-bound/README.md

 ```

 We don't have to two-way bind with a property from the host.
-We can also two way bind with peer elements within the HTML markup of the web component, based on other [special notation called DSS](https://github.com/bahrus/trans-render/wiki/VIII.--Directed-Scoped-Specifiers-(DSS)), that provides for a powerful way of finding nearby elements / properties with compact syntax.
+We can also two way bind with peer elements within the HTML markup of the web component, based on id, as we will see below.